 This is where most of us can go wrong when it comes to LinkedIn.
 We’ve networked, we’ve posted and engaged and unfortunately begun coasting.
 If your content becomes stale or you post-sales posts every day the engagement will fall and your audience will soon drop off.
 Posting every day for months can be tiring and inspiration can waiver.
 It’s inevitable.
 When those slumps hit you have to own them.
 Let people know how you’re feeling and move forwards.
 The worst thing you can do is continuously take the low-effort path.
 When you accept what’s happened, and battle through it you will increase your following instead of witnessing the death of your profile.

 The best way to increase your following on LinkedIn is by offering continuous value to your target audience.
-Getting started can be tough, but with a little bit of motivation every day, anyone can establish and build a strong following online.
+Getting started can be tough, but with a little bit of motivation and some training, anyone can establish and build a strong following online.